 The rules for the segregation of packages containing different dangerous goods, and arguably between a dangerous good and a non-dangerous good are set out amongst the provisions of Chapter 7.2.
 Chapter 7.2 however also includes segregation of tanks and freight containers and vehicles on Roll-on/roll-off (Ro-Ro) vessels.
 However, for the rest of this article, we will consider only the segregation of packages within a cargo transport unit (CTU), ie a freight container or a vehicle, or a tank, and not with the segregation of CTUs.

-184.108.40.206 has a general requirement that "incompatible goods shall be segregated from one another".
+7.2.1 — Introduction and 7.2.2 — Definitions has a general requirement for "the segregation of goods which are mutually incompatible".
 Note the absence of "dangerous" before the "goods'.
 For this, two goods are considered mutually incompatible if their stowage together may cause "undue hazards in case of spillage or leakage or other accident".

 IMDG Code segregation groups

-In order to apply the Chapter 7.2 segregation requirements it is necessary to consider the dangerous goods for a supplementary classification to decide whether or not they should be assigned to one of the 18 "segregation groups" according to 220.127.116.11.2.
-Many goods with single substance entries are however already assigned by the IMDG Code Chapter 3.1 to a segregation group (eg UN 1830 SULPHURIC ACID (with more than 51% acid) is assigned to "1.
-Acids" and UN 1823 SODIUM HYDROXIDE to "18.
-Alkalis".
-Sadly the allocated segregation group number is not then listed in the Dangerous Good list.
+In order to apply the Chapter 7.2 segregation requirements it is necessary to consider the dangerous goods for a supplementary classification to decide whether or not they should be assigned to one of the 18 "segregation groups" according to 7.2.5.

 For example, a Class 8 substance assigned to UN 1760 CORROSIVE LIQUID N.O.S. may have to assigned a supplementary classification as an "1.
 Acid" or as an “18.
 Alkali", or it may not meet criteria for either of these, or indeed any other of the groups listed.